Deepak42074/serdes/README.md

 ![](https://github.com/Deepak42074/serdes/blob/main/Diagrams/serdes.png)

 ## Serializer:
-The main function of serializer is to transform LVTTL/LVCMOS parallel input data stream into serial hogh speed LVDS data stream which can be transmitted at high speed electrical interface.
+The main function of serializer is to transform LVTTL/LVCMOS parallel input data stream into serial high speed LVDS data stream which can be transmitted at high speed electrical interface.
 The serializer functional block has following internal blocks:

 <dl>